-- Receive the required number of clock hours of training. - 2 Complete graduation map worksheet requirements. - For a student to meet state requirements, all monthly clinic practical worksheets must be completed in it's entirety. - Satisfactorily pass final written and practical exams. - Complete the required Milady theory hours and pass all written Milady theory exams. - Pay all tuition cost or make satisfactory arrangements for payment of all monies owed to the school. - Upon graduation the student will receive a graduation certificate.
+- Receive the required number of clock hours of training. - Complete Graduation Map worksheet requirements (if applicable). - For a student to meet state requirements, all monthly clinic practical worksheets must be completed in it's entirety. - 4 Complete the Final Phase worksheet. - 5 Satisfactorily pass final written and practical exams. - 6 Complete the required Milady theory hours and pass all written Milady theory exams. - Pay all tuition costs or make satisfactory arrangements for payment of all monies owed to the school. - 1 Upon graduation, the student will receive a certificate of completion.

-Once the student has met all these requirements, he/she will receive a GRADUATION CERTIFICATE.
+Once the student has met all these requirements, he/she will receive a CERTIFICATE of COMPLETION.

-Paul Mitchell The School Murfreesboro reserves the right to retain a student in school if the student's progress is not satisfactory as determined by the school's administration and/or the student fails to complete all listed requirements or fails to pass the written and practical exams.
+Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville reserves the right to retain a student in school if the student's progress is not satisfactory as determined by the school's administration and/or the student fails to complete all listed requirements or fails to pass the written and practical exams.
 The School will not release an official transcript until all graduation requirements are met.

 A student who withdraws will receive a certified transcript, which will include the number of hours for which the school has been compensated.
-For the purposes of transfer or graduation, the school will not release hours until all monies owed to the institution have been paid and all academic requirements pertaining to those hours have been completed.
+For the purposes of transfer or graduation, hours will not be released by the school until all monies owed or payment arrangements of all debts owed the school have been made and all academic requirements pertaining to those hours have been completed.